 The circuit uses surface-mount transistors, diodes, resistors, and capacitors.
+The Schottky diode is the ZLLS2000.
 We allow for wire-connected inductors in place of L1 and a wire-connected load across the converter output.
 Michigan University tested a range of ferrite inductors and found the 74437346100 10-μH, 3-A surface-mount inductor to be effective in a strong magnetic field: its inductance is 6 μH in a 0.6-T field.
 We allow for this inductor to be loaded in place of L1 and L2.

 We decouple the ±15 V power supplies individually with 100 μF made out of parallel P1206 capacitors.
 We suspect that this capacitance is great enough to bring down the ±15V power supplies at the end of a 100-m cable.
 We decouple the output to −15 V with another 100 μF.

 [01-JUL-14] We look at the switch-on of Q2 with 0-3.3 V logic drive.
 The switch-on with R1 = 100 Ω we show below.

 With R1 = 50 Ω we have twice the base current for Q2 during turn-on.
 The turn-on time drops from 100 ns to 50 ns.

 The longer turn-on time has no effect upon the converter efficiency when the inductor current drops to zero during the discharge phase.
 Even if we eliminate the harmonic phase by increasing the switching frequency, we still see no significant improvement in efficiency as a result of the shorter turn-on.